IrisShaders/Iris/README.md

 ## FAQ

-Find answers to frequently asked questions, including a list of currently support shaders, on our [FAQ page](docs/faq.md).
+Find answers to frequently asked questions, including a list of currently supported shaders, on our [FAQ page](docs/faq.md).

 ## Why did you make Iris?